Twitter trounces estimates as growth moves overseas

 Twitter said it expected to increase its workforce by 10 percent to 15 percent in 2018 as it hires to improve the "health" of discussions on Twitter and meet other priorities.

+"They intend to spend more on privacy and security, so some of the headcount growth was expected," Wedbush Securities analyst Michael Pachter said.

+Shares of Google parent Alphabet Inc lost almost 5 percent on Tuesday as a surge in costs during the first quarter drove what analysts said was its biggest ever contraction in gross margins.

-Revenue growth for the remainder of 2018 will be similar to the slower rates of 2016, the company said, adding that second-half growth would face difficult comparisons to a strong performance in late 2017.
+Revenue growth for the remainder of 2018 will be similar to the slower rates of 2016, Twitter said, adding that second-half growth would face difficult comparisons to a strong performance in late 2017.

-Up to Tuesday's close, Twitter shares had risen 26.9 percent this year, compared with a 1.5 percent decline in the S&P 500 Index.

 The fourth quarter of last year was Twitter's first profitable one, and the company reiterated that it expects to be profitable for the full year in 2018.

-First-quarter expenses not including stock-based compensation rose 10 percent.
+First-quarter expenses, excluding stock-based compensation, rose 10 percent.
 Twitter, however, has been cutting stock-based compensation, and total expenses were flat as a result.
 The company said it saw a US$21 million tax benefit from December's U.S. tax overhaul.

 Total revenue rose to US$664.9 million, beating analysts' expectations of US$607.6 million, according to Thomson Reuters I/B/E/S. Ad revenue was US$575 million, beating expectations of US$523.1 million.